First aid: Preserving life

 The patient must have an open airway—that is, an unobstructed passage that allows air to travel from the open mouth or uncongested nose, down through the pharynx and into the lungs.
 Conscious people maintain their own airway automatically, but those who are unconscious (with a GCS of less than 8) may be unable to do so, as the part of the brain that manages spontaneous breathing may not be functioning.

 Whether conscious or not, the patient may be placed in the recovery position, laying on their side.
 In addition to relaxing the patient, this can have the effect of clearing the tongue from the pharynx.
 It also avoids a common cause of death in unconscious patients, which is choking on regurgitated stomach contents.

 The airway can also become blocked by a foreign object.
-To dislodge the object and prevent choking, the first aider may use techniques such as 'back slaps' and 'abdominal thrusts'.
+To dislodge the object and solve the choking case, the first aider may use anti-choking methods (such as 'back slaps, 'chest thrusts' or 'abdominal thrusts').

 Once the airway has been opened, the first aider would reassess the patient's breathing.
-If there is no breathing, or the patient is not breathing normally (e.g. agonal breathing), the first aider would initiate CPR, which attempts to restart the patient's breathing by forcing air into the lungs.
+If there is no breathing, or the patient is not breathing normally (e.g., agonal breathing), the first aider would initiate CPR, which attempts to restart the patient's breathing by forcing air into the lungs.
 They may also manually massage the heart to promote blood flow around the body.

-If the choking person is an infant, the procedure is to deliver five strong blows on the infant's upper back after placing the infant's face in the aider's forearm.
+If the choking person is an infant, the first aider may use anti-choking methods for babies.
+During that procedure, series of five strong blows are delivered on the infant's upper back after placing the infant's face in the aider's forearm.
 If the infant is able to cough or cry, no breathing assistance should be given.
+Chest thrusts can also be applied with two fingers on the lower half of the middle of the chest.
 Coughing and crying indicate the airway is open and the foreign object will likely to come out from the force the coughing or crying produces.

 A first responder should know how to use an Automatic External Defibrillator (AED) in the case of a person having a sudden cardiac arrest.
 The survival rate of those who have a cardiac arrest outside of the hospital is low.
-Permanent brain damage sets in after 5 minutes of no oxygen delivery, so rapid action on the part of the rescuer is necessary.
+Permanent brain damage sets in after five minutes of no oxygen delivery, so rapid action on the part of the rescuer is necessary.
 An AED is a device that can examine a heartbeat and produce electric shocks to restart the heart.

 A first aider should be prepared to quickly deal with less severe problems such as cuts, grazes or bone fracture.
 They may be able to completely resolve a situation if they have the proper training and equipment.
 For situations that are more severe, complex or dangerous, a first aider might need to do the best they can with the equipment they have, and wait for an ambulance to arrive at the scene.